hewison-chris/agora-cl-docs/website/docs/prysm-usage/graffiti-file.md

 <HeaderBadgesWidget />

-The `--graffiti-file` flag for the Prysm validator client allows you to add graffiti to blocks.
+The `--graffiti-file` flag for the Agora-cl validator client allows you to add graffiti to blocks.
 Different graffiti may be configured for different validators running in the same process.

 ## Usages